-Figure 101 - Distance Circle
+Figure 100 - Distance Circle

 This distance is displayed in the middle of the right side of the Map Page, near the Distance Circle.
 Turn the (MAP) knob to adjust the range of the map (zoom in/zoom out).
-Whether twisting clockwise or counterclockwise zooms in is user-adjustable.
+Turning the knob clockwise or counterclockwise to zoom is user-adjustable (MENU > MAP SETUP > MAP MODE > INC MAP RANGE > CLOCKWISE | COUNTERCLOCKWISE.